 In the definition above, the "successful handover" refers to the UE state, namely the successful completion of the RA procedure.

+In case of LTM cell switch, the "successful handover" in the definitions above refers to a successful completion of the RA procedure in case of RACH-based LTM or the successful reception of RRCReconfigurationComplete in case of RACH-less LTM.

 In case of CHO, the Too Late Handover, Too Early Handover and Handover to Wrong Cell in the definition above means Too Late CHO Execution, Too Early CHO Execution and CHO Execution to Wrong Cell.

+In case of LTM Cell switch, the Too Late Handover, Too Early Handover and Handover to Wrong Cell in the definition above means Too Late LTM cell switch, Too Early LTM cell switch and LTM cell switch to Wrong Cell.

 Detection mechanism